bids-standard/bids-specification/src/04-modality-specific-files/02-magnetoencephalography.md

 The label for the [`task-<label>`](../99-appendices/09-entities.md#task) entity in the empty-room recording SHOULD be set to `noise`.
-If a [`session-<label>`](../99-appendices/09-entities.md#ses) entity is present, its label SHOULD be the date of the empty-room recording in the format `YYYYMMDD`, i.e., `ses-YYYYMMDD`.
+If a [`session-<label>`](../99-appendices/09-entities.md#ses) entity is present, its label SHOULD be the date of the empty-room recording in the format `YYYYMMDD`, that is `ses-YYYYMMDD`.
 The `scans.tsv` file containing the date and time of the acquisition SHOULD also be included.
 The rationale is that this naming scheme will allow users to easily retrieve the